JuliaPy/SymPy.jl/examples/tutorial.md

 ##### Example

-Boundary value problems can be solved for as well through a similar syntax.
+Boundary value problems can be solved for, as well, through a similar syntax.
 Continuing with examples from the [Wolfram](https://reference.wolfram.com/language/tutorial/DSolveLinearBVPs.html) page, we solve $y''(x) +y(x) = e^x$ over $[0,1]$ with conditions